input-output-hk/cardano-sl/docs/tx/processing.md

 | 1.2.3 |  1.1.1  | Yes    |
 | 2.2.8 |  1.9.9  | Yes    |

-If `(major, minor)` of our version is greater than of adopted one, then check is certainly done.
-If it's equal, then check is done only if `alt` component is the same as adopted one.
-In other cases (i. e. when our `(major, minor)` is less than from adopted version) check is not done.
+If `(major, minor)` of our version is greater than that of the adopted one, then a check is certainly performed.
+If it is equal, then a check is performed only if the `alt` component is the same as the adopted one.
+In other cases, (i. e. when our `(major, minor)` is less than from the adopted version) a check is not performed.

-Note: when we say that attributes must be known, it means that unparsed fields must be empty.
+Note: When we say that the attributes must be known, it means that any unparsed fields must be empty.

 ### Verification